vkorbes/ellenkorbes.github.io/_posts/2018-02-26-onboarding_issues_pt1.md

 —

 Thank you for reading!
-If you enjoyed this article please share it, and make sure to subscribe to [dEffective Go](deffectivego.com)!
+If you enjoyed this article please share it, and make sure to subscribe to [dEfective Go](defectivego.com)!